yayaneath/yayaneath.github.io/index.md

 layout: default
 ---

 I am Brayan, a PhD student at the University of Alicante (Spain) working in **Robotic Grasping and Machine Learning**.
-My research mainly focuses in finding ways to compute grasping points using **visual perception** as well as checking properties of the grasp (i.e. stability) using **tactile perception**.
-As a dreamer person, I would like to provide robots with the ability to challenge us in tasks which are natural for humans like grasping novel objects in the wild, predicting the outcome of a grasp using tactile sense or stabilising a grasped object by controlling the forces applied by the robotic fingers.
+My research mainly focuses in finding ways to compute grasping points using **visual perception** as well as checking properties of the grasp using **tactile perception**.
+As a dreamer person, I would like to provide robots with the ability to tackle tasks which are natural for humans like grasping novel objects in the wild, predicting the outcome of a grasp or stabilising a grasped object using multiple robotic fingers.

+I am passionate about learning new things and I am continuously looking for challenges.
+During my free time **I love reading books, listening and playing music, and also walking my dog**.

 ## Journal Publications